pryv/dev-site/source/faq-api.md

 ### Should I store the data of more than one person in a single Pryv.io account?

 For compliance reasons, Pryv.io accounts are per-user.
-Storing multiple people data under the same account bypasses the authorization step which is the technical equivalent of consent.
+Storing multiple people data under the same account bypasses the authentication step which is the technical equivalent of consent.

 ## Access sharing